old books, old eyes, new readings

 How do you solve a problem like Morrissey (it solves itself)

 I first listened to The Smiths and Morrissey when I was 17, although I was aware of them/him years before.
 Of all the music I loved as a teenager I think Morrissey’s was the music I identified with the most.
-I liked The Cure and Joy Division and The Fall probably as much, but their music was – I suppose because it’s less lyrically straightforward – less personal to me.
+I loved The Cure and Joy Division and The Fall probably as much, but their music was – I suppose because it’s less lyrically straightforward – less personal to me.
 To this day, Morrissey’s lyrics (up to the mid 90s at least) are engraved on my memory and I certainly know more of his lyrics by heart than any other band or artist’s.
 It’s been very clear for a while now (and murkily apparent for much, much longer) what kind of person, politically, Morrissey is.
 And that’s fair enough; he is entitled to his views, even if I think he’s wrong and don’t feel inclined to fund him any further (I still think he is more complex than his worst detractors would say, but so what?)

-It’s no use really to say as some people do, that there are artists out there making great work who don’t have extreme right wing views.
-Obviously that’s true; but unless their art speaks to you why would you care?
+It’s not really any use to say as some people do, that there are artists out there making great work who don’t have extreme right wing views.
+Obviously that’s true; but unless their art speaks to you personally, why would you care?
 And most of the time, one has no idea what opinions or beliefs of an artist are anyway, unless they specifically say so.
-And (to me) art that is explicitly political/religious or politically/religiously-motivated rarely connects on a very deep level; and to paraphrase Cyndi again, it’s not real unless I feel it.
+To me personally, art that is explicitly political/religious or politically/religiously-motivated rarely connects on a very deep level; and to paraphrase Cyndi again, it’s not real unless I feel it.
+But I always felt The Smiths’ music, deeply, and much of Morrissey’s solo stuff too, though it is less critically acclaimed.
+His recent/latest statements in the press just don’t seem like the words of someone who could write “It’s so easy to laugh/It’s so easy to hate/It takes strength to be gentle and kind”, but that’s people for you.

-But anyway, in the end my fears that the soundtrack to my youth/life would be tainted only came half true.
+But anyway, in the end my fears that the unhappy soundtrack to my youth/life would be tainted only came half true.
 When Morrissey songs popped up in a shuffle I found that, without any feeling of revulsion, drama or anguish, I just didn’t want to hear them anymore.
 The connection seems to be gone, without regret and possibly with the relief that I was never – despite the fact that I even, unrepentantly, like his autobiography – one of those Morrissey obsessives.
 Maybe one day my love of his music will come back, maybe not.
-It’s not real if you don’t feel it and, right now I just don’t, so it isn’t.
+As Cyndi says, it’s not real if you don’t feel it and, right now I just don’t, so it isn’t.
 Ho hum.